ChantelleAA/Node-Classification-Project/README.md

 ## Limitations

 - **Scalability**: Current implementation may not efficiently scale to larger graphs or datasets due to memory constraints.
-- **Version Dependency**: Specific dependencies on PyTorch and PyTorch-vision

-orch Geometric versions may limit compatibility.
+- **Version Dependency**: Specific dependencies on PyTorch, PyTorch Vision, and PyTorch Geometric versions may limit compatibility.
 - **Reproducibility**: Although seeds are fixed, slight variations in results may occur due to differences in underlying hardware or software environments.

 ## Reproducibility